 III.
-DIRECT TELESERVICES ("OUTBOUND")
+Direct Teleservices (Outbound)

 Outbound provides live operator direct marketing services.
-Outbound began operations in 1990 with the goal of becoming one of the leading teleservices organizations in the United States.
-In 1997, Outbound represented approximately 32.5% of the Company's revenue.
-Since Outbound operates in a more mature and competitive environment than Inbound and Interactive, Outbound focuses exclusively on high volume projects.
+Outbound began operations in 1990 with the goal of becoming one of the leading outbound teleservices operations in the United States.
+In 1996, 1997 and 1998, Outbound was named the top outbound teleservices company by Call Center Solutions magazine.
+In 1998, Outbound represented approximately 36.0% of the Company's revenue.
+Outbound focuses exclusively on high volume projects.
 The two divisions of Outbound are Consumer Direct Services and Business Direct Services.

-CONSUMER DIRECT SERVICES.
+Consumer Direct Services.
 This division provides business-to-consumer marketing services.
 While client applications may include product registration, customer acquisition and retention campaigns, lead generation, database enhancement and management, customer service and verification activities, the division's primary service is product sales.
 Outbound is typically measured by its ability to generate the highest net revenue per billable hour for its clients.

 The Company typically initiates contact with consumers that have been identified by a client as existing or potential customers.
 Integrated call management systems utilizing large-scale predictive dialers systematically call consumers and transfer successful connections to a designated marketing representative.
 As a call is presented to a marketing representative who has been trained for specific client applications, the consumer's name, address and other available information are simultaneously presented along with the client's customized script.
-The Company's proprietary software systems permit clients to immediately access on-line program results and shadow monitor the performance of all designated marketing representatives.
+The Company's proprietary software systems permit clients to immediately access on-line program results and monitor the performance of all designated marketing representatives.
 The Company can report information captured, summary results and more detailed statistical analyses in a customized format for each of its clients.

-BUSINESS DIRECT SERVICES.
+Business Direct Services.
 This division provides business-to-business marketing services for clients whose target markets include thousands of small to medium sized businesses.
 These applications are designed to enhance and grow their database of information about their prospects and clients, schedule appointments for their regional and national sales forces, and sell services to accounts that may not warrant a face-to-face sales presentation.